-Boost Your Shot at Intimacy with This Weird – and Sometimes Uncomfortable – Eye Trick
+Boost Your Shot At Intimacy With This Psychological Love Eye Trick

-With time and practice, eye gazing will come easier for the both of you and be something you each look forward to doing together.
+With time and practice, eye gazing will come easier for both of you, and be something you each look forward to doing.

-You may have noticed that staring into the eyes of your significant other feels good.
-But as it turns out, eye gazing has a host of benefits that can help you and your partner feel connected and create a stronger sense of intimacy.
+Whether in a group setting or one-on-one, you may have noticed that making direct eye contact with your significant other feels good.
+However, as it turns out, holding someone’s gaze has a host of benefits that can help you and your partner feel connected, and create a stronger sense of intimacy.

-Let’s take a look at the benefits of eye gazing – what it is, how it can impact your relationship and how to use it to strengthen your bond with your partner.
+Let’s take a look at the benefits of eye gazing – how it can impact your relationship, and how to use it to strengthen your bond with your partner.

 What Is Eye Gazing?
 And What Are Its Benefits?